-Franklin University is an affordable college that is about fifty-three percent cheaper than the average national, private four-year colleges.
+Franklin University is an affordable college that is about fifty-three percent cheaper than the average national, private four-year college.
 The school also offers a military discount to all service members of the armed forces.
-Founded over 115 years ago, the college is located in Columbus, Ohio and known as one of the largest private Universities in the State.
+Founded over 115 years ago, the college is located in Columbus, Ohio, and known as one of the largest private universities in the State.
 Franklin also partners with over 230 community and technical colleges throughout the nation to increase graduation rates, invest in communities, and deliver professional development opportunities to the faculty and staff.

 Degree: BS in Interactive Media Design